 Canadian Applicant

-Effective June 5, 2023, RNs & NPs who are currently licensed in good standing in another province or territory in Canada are eligible for registration and licensure in Newfoundland & Labrador using the new licensure process listed below.
+RNs & NPs who are currently licensed in another province or territory in Canada are assessed for registration and licensure in Newfoundland & Labrador using the licensure process listed below.

 Eligibility Criteria

-The applicant must hold current licensure as a RN/NP in another Canadian province or territory to avail of this process and must have successfully passed a RN/NP registration exam.
+Applicants must hold current licensure as a RN/NP in another Canadian province or territory and must have successfully passed a RN/NP registration exam.

 - has lapsed,